amtzespinosa/amtzespinosa.github.io/_posts/2023-12-06-wordpress-backdoor-plugin.md

 ### How to know what sites run WordPress

 Easy, Google it.
 Here's a website that will serve our pupose: **[Mix Node](https://www.mixnode.com/)**.
-I pretty sure that not all the existing WordPress sites are listed there but hey, it's **a list of almost 3.5 Million WordPress sites**.
+I'm pretty sure that not all the existing WordPress sites are listed there but hey, it's **a list of almost 3.5 Million WordPress sites**.
 I believe we can work with it.

 **[Here](https://www.mixnode.com/download-results?query_id=bf362fe1593316e1bd&expires=1702336467&signature=eea1bdb3440ed2131d59a6f5f9f5c083)** you can download the list in `csv` format.
 You have to convert it to `txt` before using it in the next step.